This post about binge eating disorder contains sections about:

 Binge Eating Disorder is a common eating disorder which can adversely affect the health of an individual if not treated.

-It is characterized by frequent, unhealthy episodes of consuming large amounts of food, and these episodes often are followed by shame, weight gain and guilt feelings.
+Frequent, unhealthy episodes of consuming large amounts of food characterize this disorder.
+These episodes are followed by shame, weight gain and guilt feelings.

 Binge Eating may affect overall health, habits, body weight, self-esteem and mental health.

 Fortunately, Binge Eating Disorder has very effective treatments.
 Below you can read about the most common forms of binge eating disorder treatment.

 There are also many healthy lifestyle strategies to incorporate into daily life.
 I’ve listed many of these steps and tips further below.

 Google Definition: consuming large quantities of food in a short period of time, typically as part of an eating disorder.

 In contrast, the National Eating Disorders Association provide a much more detailed clinical definition of Binge Eating Disorder: